(For A Virtual Tour of The Gallery,

 Click on the Images Below as Requested)

 "The Timmel Collection" is a Fine Art Gallery and The Saugatuck Garden Center for the Arts located at 133 Main Street, on the village green, in historic downtown Saugatuck, Michigan.
+And, of course, the gallery is of great value, as it has an educational function to maximally acquaint the audience with various cultural phenomena, buy book reports to learn more about it.
 (For a history of Saugatuck, click here) The Gallery represents over one hundred and forty painters, sculptors, photographers, glass artisans and functional artists with national and international reputations.
 Only twenty are from the State of Michigan.

 The Gallery, established in 1998, specializes in contemporary and modern paintings, sculpture, fine prints, pottery and photography.
 The Gallery has grown to represent a stable of artists whose works range from recent graduates of Ox-Bow (summer school for The Art Institute of Chicago) to the artisians whose commission pieces reach into seven figures.
 The Gallery is a place comfortable for both the beginning collector and those who (Click Left Image For Outside Gallery Tour) have been doing so for a very long time.
 Services offered by The Gallery include museum quality conservation framing; consulting and acquisition services for corporations, institutions and foundations; private and corporate sculpture placement; and art appraisals for estates and individual works, for personal and corporate collections.

 The Gallery is open daily, March 5 - into late November 2009, 10AM to 5 PM.
 Winter hours are by appointment only.
 All Gallery Services are available year round via "Collector Services" on this Internet site.

 (Click Right Image For Saugatuck Garden Center for the Arts Tour)

 Back Gallery Tour)